10 ways American unis are different from UK unis

 In the US, however, most degree courses run for four years (with some lasting as long as six years) as there's more emphasis on studying a breadth of different subjects.
 You should generally expect to spend a year longer studying a course in the US than in the UK.

-The American grades system is very different
+2. The grades system is different

 In the UK, you will be awarded a percentage for every assessment you complete.
 These are then averaged out across your whole degree (some will be worth more than others) to form your final degree classification.